pmeeny/CI-MS4-LoveRugby/TESTING.md

 9 | If items are greater than four, the product, sale, favourites page with pagination doesnt scale right | Update the bootstrap class html to <code>col-sm-6 col-md-6 col-lg-6 col-xl-3</code>
 10 | Reviews were not displaying the latest first | The fix was to filter the reviews in the query by <code>order_by('-create_date')</code>
 11 | Products were not sorting by rating | The fix was to change the update statement to filter on the id, then update <code>Product.objects.filter(id=product.id).update(rating=average_rating_rounded)</code>
+12 | The product rating was different on paginated product review pages | The fix was to display product.rating, not the average_rating as it was being calculated per paginated page and not per product

 # Code Validators and Website Analysis
 The website's pages was tested against the following validators: